amelia-rajaram/R/README.md

 - **Median Age**: A significant relationship was found between the median age of a population and infrastructure spending per capita.
 - **Average Temperature**: Regions with extreme temperatures tend to have higher infrastructure spending to cope with climate challenges.
 - **Average Income**: Higher average income levels are positively correlated with greater infrastructure spending.
-- **Population Density**: More densely populated areas required higher infrastructure spending to support the population.
+- **Population Density**: More densely populated areas require higher infrastructure spending to support the population.
 - **Capital Outlay**: States with higher per capita outlay demonstrate a greater capacity for infrastructure development, reflecting diverse fiscal priorities and capacities.

 ## Visualizations